libavg/libavg/sphinxdoc/player.rst

                 Antialiasing) off.
 Good values are dependent on the graphics driver and the performance of the graphics card.

+            :param shaderUsage:

+                Either :py:const:`FULL`, :py:const:`MINIMAL` or :py:const:`AUTO`.
+                :py:const:`MINIMAL` restricts shader usage to a subset that doesn't use much GPU power.

+            :param useDebugContext:

+                Uses an OpenGL Debug Context for rendering if the graphics driver supports it.
+This causes more verbose error messages and warnings in the case of OpenGL errors.

         .. py:method:: setOnFrameHandler(pyfunc) -> int

             Sets a python callable object that should be executed once per frame.